Rosalina121/launchpad-display/README.md

 The text will scroll and the characters will be displayed in the Lawrence Sans 8x8 pixel font.

+### Draw
+Here you can draw anything you want on the main 8x8 grid with the use of the color picker.

+Current options:
+- clear all
+- clear color
+- green, amber and red in medium light
+- green, amber and red in full

+You can chose either of the option form the top row buttons.

 ## API
 This project not only enables interactions with the Launchpad via, well, the Launchpad, but it's also a web server.
 There are several endpoints that allow you to control the Launchpad.